mapeditor/tiled/docs/reference/json-map-format.rst

     polyline,         array,            "Array of :ref:`Points <json-point>`, in case the object is a polyline" properties,       array,            "Array of :ref:`Properties <json-property>`"
     rotation,         double,           "Angle in degrees clockwise"
-    template,         string,           "Reference to a template file, in case object is a :doc:`template instance </manual/using-templates>`" text,             :ref:`json-object-text`, "Only used for text objects" type,             string,           "The class of the object (was saved as ``class`` in 1.9, optional)"
+    opacity,          double,           "The opacity of the object as a value from 0 to 1.
+Defaults to 1." template,         string,           "Reference to a template file, in case object is a :doc:`template instance </manual/using-templates>`" text,             :ref:`json-object-text`, "Only used for text objects" type,             string,           "The class of the object (was saved as ``class`` in 1.9, optional)"